Namanl2001/me/content/about.md

 *Fun fact* : Many people assume me short, but I'm 191 cm ;)

-### CV
+### Work Experience
-It's 202x, so please visit my [Linkedin Profile](https://www.linkedin.com/in/naman2001/)
+Not a big fan of duplicating information.
+If you want to read more about my past work, please visit my [Linkedin Profile](https://www.linkedin.com/in/naman2001/)

 ### Contact
-If you wish to contact me, you may email me at: namanlakhwani@gmail.com
+The most reliable way to reach me is via email: namanlakhwani@gmail.com

 ### Travel
 I've traveled to 11 countries, spanning from Ireland in the west to Japan in the east, exploring diverse cultures and landscapes along the way.